 Once approved, ASF staff will notify the family via email or telephone with instructions for enrollment procedures.
 Scholarship approval does not guarantee swim lesson session availability; it is up to the family to enroll the child as quickly as possible to ensure the desired session is not full.
 Payment will be given directly to swim school, and not to individuals.

-(1) Submit Swim Scholarship Application above - All Fields are required
+(1) Submit Swim Scholarship Application below - All Fields are required

 Free and Reduced Lunch program